Emaasit/meetups/2017_04_27_Intro_to_PML_LV/README.md

 Please come with a laptop with the following software installed:

--   R + RStudio:- Follow this [link](https://www.r-project.org/) to install R & this link to install the LATEST version of RStudio.
+-   R + RStudio:- Follow this [link](https://www.r-project.org/) to install R. Also install the LATEST version of RStudio.
 -   rstan:- Follow this [link](https://github.com/stan-dev/rstan/wiki/Installing-RStan-on-Mac-or-Linux) to install rstan on MacOS/Linux or this link for Windows.
 -   bayesplot:- Follow this [link](https://github.com/stan-dev/bayesplot) to install bayesplot